 Temperatures range around 25–30ᵒC (75-90F) all year round, with humidity increasing during the Summer months.

 Sri Lanka attractions

-There are many jewels to explore, such as Galle, the Portuguese fortified village in the South; Kandy, the ancient capital with the Temple of the Tooth, the sacred resting place for one of the Buddha’s teeth; Colombo, the capital; the many tea plantations; elephant watching in the wild & a must is taking a train journey with all the locals.
+There are many jewels to explore, such as Galle, the Portuguese fortified village in the South; Kandy, the ancient capital with the Temple of the Tooth, the sacred resting place for one of the Buddha’s teeth; Colombo, the capital; the many tea plantations; elephant watching in the wild & a must is taking a train journey with all the locals and whale watching in Mirissa.
 Shopping for precious and semi-precious gems and Gold Jewellery, where you can have something simple custom made in days is a must, considering the good value in getting it from the source.
 I would n’t recommend getting a hire car as the island is well served by both the train, which is an experience, as well as local taxis & Tuk-tuks.
 I gave up my seat once for an elderly woman & was met with bewildered stares & many giggles by most on the train!
 Planning a trip to Sri Lanka?
 You don’t want to miss this Sri Lanka 10 day itinerary!

 Stuart & Jacqueline Phythian are long term European (Anglo-German) travellers, having lived the last 10+ years in the UAE, where they originate.
 After senior executive roles in the Engineering industry, Stuart, now has his own consultancy whilst writing about their ‘Tea’ related travels on their blog, Teaandsun.com.